CreatorsDAO/.github/profile/README.md

  [MoveFlow](https://github.com/Move-Flow),  originated from Move Co-learning, is a programmable payment protocolwhich enables pre-defined transaction rules based on time and events.
 Backed by [Aptos](https://twitter.com/Aptos) and [OVioHQ](https://twitter.com/OVioHQ).

-[z2o-k7e](https://github.com/z2o-k7e),orginated from ZKP Co-learning, is a community-driven project dedicated to zkp-tutorial writing, and the mission of z2o-k7e is to enhance the quality of ZKP Public Goods.
+[z2o-k7e](https://github.com/z2o-k7e), originated from ZKP Co-learning, is a community-driven project dedicated to zkp-tutorial writing, and the mission of z2o-k7e is to enhance the quality of ZKP Public Goods. [@Kurt](https://github.com/kurtpan666) and [@Demian](https://github.com/Demian101) are the main maintainers of the repo.

 ## Contact Us